 The J-1 Visa is an excellent option for foreign doctors who may be able to enter an educational exchange program, but there are some concerns to be aware of.
 The visa allows physicians to attend residency and fellowship programs in the United States.
 This requires successful passage of the ECFMG examination and acceptance into the training program.
 If you want to stay in the United States after completing your training (or apply for a Green Card), however, keep in mind that there is a rule in place that states that you must first go back to your home country for a period of two years.
 This, of course, is a major hardship for many people.

 Waivers can be granted for this two-year requirement if you have a US citizen spouse or child who will have significant difficulty related to you having to return to your home country.
 They can also be granted if there is a significant risk of persecution should you return home.
 The most common waiver option, however, is granted by getting an official recommendation from an Interested Government Agency (IGA) in need of your services or by securing on the 30 Conrad Waivers each U.S. state may confer in exchange for three years of service in a qualifying medically underserved area.
 For more information on the Conrad 30 Waiver, download our guide.
+If you are a foreign physician and are exploring your employment options, read more about how to find a healthcare facility that might qualify as a sponsoring organization.

 The E-2 Visa is set up for investors who want to come to the United States, but can be used for doctors in some cases.
 If you are a physician who is looking to invest heavily in a medical business in the US, this may be a great option if you have a passport from an E treaty country.
 Physicians can come to the US and open a medical office, for example, and qualify for the E-2 Visa.
 The requirements for this visa include an investment of at least $100,000, a business that employs at least 2-3 people, and you must be the majority owner of the business.
 This visa would not be appropriate for a physician seeking to undertake clinical medicine but can be useful for those seeking to start-up healthcare related business ventures.
 You can hire employees from your home country using an E Visa.
 Download our E Visa Guide for more information.